lab11/socitrack/nrf51822/README.md

 Remote debugging
 ----------------

-If you intent to use a remote debugging tool for step-by-step debugging (such as J-Link), we suggest extending the `Makefile.posix` file in `nrf5x-base/make` with the following lines:
+If you intend to use a remote debugging tool for step-by-step debugging (such as J-Link), we suggest extending the `Makefile.posix` file in `nrf5x-base/make` with the following lines:

     remotedbg: debug-gdbinit